 But it’s probably worth a shot.

-2. Start Brushing Early
+2. Consider Brushing

 This only refers to boar bristle beard brushes.
 Synthetic nylon beard brushes generally do more harm than good.